Wychavon: Elections

 Since the last boundary changes in 2023 the council has comprised 43 councillors representing 27 wards, each electing one, two or three councillors.
 Elections are held every four years.

 Premises

 The council is based at Pershore Civic Centre on Queen Elizabeth Drive, which was purpose-built for the council in 1991.
 The council also maintains offices in Droitwich and Evesham.

 Civil parishes

-The whole district is divided into civil parishes.
+The whole district is divided into 73 civil parishes, of which 66 have parish councils and 7 have parish meetings.
 The parish councils for Droitwich Spa, Evesham and Pershore have declared their parishes to be towns, allowing them to take the style "town council".
 Broadway is a post town, but has not been declared a town by its parish council.
 The Wychavon district includes the following civil parishes: